lovetaneja/elasticsearch/README.md

       "errorCode": 1002,
       "errorMessage": "Error Response from Search API - Query Parameter Pattern is Not Valid" }

+ 6. Following will be Http Status for different failure scenarios.

+    (200, "OK"): This will be Http Status for Success Scenarios.

+    (400, "Bad Request"): This will be Http Status if incoming request/query parameters are not correct.

+    (503, "Service Unavailable"): This will be Http Status if service is not able to connect to Amazon Elastic Search.

+    (500, "Internal Server Error"): This will be Http Status if any generic exception is there.

 # STEP 5 - Created Deployment Shell Script, Externalized Properties files and Deployed on Amazon EC2 Private Instance.